Menu

 Solution is to stay in play, but prevent further physics advances.
 It's only okay to exit here if I've already won, or if I've nuked.

-I'll paypal 200 Euros to whoever fixes this, releases code and binaries, and prods namida to include it upstream (whether successfully or not).
+I'll paypal 200 Euros to whoever fixes this (Edit 2024-05-15: WillLem got it and donated a share to namida), releases code and binaries, and prods namida to include it upstream (whether successfully or not).
 Never exit an unsolved unnuked level until I exit manually.
 Caveat: If namida gets the 200 Euros, 100 of them must go to LF hosting.

 Every time: